 Getting your alignment

 You can get an alignment done at any local mechanic or auto repair center.
 If you don’t have a relationship with a mechanic, call around for quotes or use resources like Kelley Blue Book to compare prices in your area.

 While you should call ahead for an appointment, the wheel alignment itself should take only about an hour.
 With that said, the process could take longer if the mechanic finds any underlying issues or needs to replace additional components.

 The bottom line

-If getting an alignment seems expensive, remember that it could ultimately be more expensive to skip it.
-Forgoing this preventative maintenance means you’ll have to replace the tires more frequently, and driving with unaligned tires could also wear out components like your suspension.
-Spending the hundred or so dollars each year on tire alignment could end up saving you much more in costly repairs.
+If getting an alignment seems expensive, remember that skipping it could ultimately be more expensive.
+Forgoing this preventative maintenance means you’ll have to replace the tires more frequently.
+Driving with unaligned tires could also wear out components like your suspension.
+Spending a hundred or so dollars each year on tire alignment could save you much more in costly repairs.